TranChinh2901/software_project/README.md

 # Express TypeScript Codebase

-Một khung dự án backend sử dụng Express với TypeScript, tích hợp migration.
+A backend project scaffold built with Express and TypeScript, integrated with database migrations.

-## Mục lục
+## Table of Contents

-- Giới thiệu
+- Introduction
-- Công nghệ sử dụng
+- Technologié Used
-- Cài đặt
+- Installation
-- Chạy dự án
+- Running the Project
 - Scripts
-- Cấu trúc thư mục
+- Project Structure
 - License

 # Fashion E-commerce Backend

-Backend API cho website bán quần áo sử dụng Express với TypeScript và TypeORM.
+Backend API for a clothing e-commerce website built with Express, TypeScript, and TypeORM.

-## Giới thiệu
+## Introduction

-Dự án backend cho website bán quần áo với các tính năng:
+This backend project powers a clothing e-commerce website with the following features:

-- Quản lý sản phẩm (quần áo) với size, màu sắc, chất liệu
+- Product management (clothing) with size, color, and material options
-- Quản lý thương hiệu (brands) và danh mục
+- Brand and category management
-- Hệ thống giỏ hàng và đặt hàng
+- Shopping cảt and order system
-- Đánh giá sản phẩm
+- Product reviews
 - Authentication & Authorization
 - Phân lớp Controller - Service - Entity rõ ràng

-## Công nghệ sử dụng
+## Technologies Used

 ### Backend:
 - **Node.js** - Runtime environment